ElementsProject/lightning/doc/PLUGINS.md

 if we're the recipient, or attempt to forward it otherwise.
 Notice that the usual checks such as sufficient fees and CLTV deltas are still enforced.

+It can also replace the `onion.payload` by specifying a `payload` in the response.
+This will be re-parsed; it's useful for removing onion fields which a plugin doesn't want lightningd to consider.

 ```json
 {
   "result": "fail",